TestRoots/travistorrent-site/page_details.md

 In particular, we have to deal with the issue of build linearization and mapping, detailed in the following section.

+# Data Summarization
+In the TravisTorrent data set, each data point (row) represents a build job executed on Travis.
+Every such data point synthesizes information from three different sources: The project's git repository (prefixed `git_`), data from Travis's API and an analysis of the build log (prefixed `tr_`), and data extracted from GitHub through GHTorrent (prefixed `gh_`).

 # Build Linearization and Mapping
 If we want to answer questions such as ``how much latency does CI introduce,'' we need to make a connection between the builds performed